browserengineering/book/book/scheduling.md

 trees, and display lists would have worked just as well as the new ones.

-Let's fix this using a *dirty bit*, a piece of state that tells us if some complex data structure is up to date.
-Since we want to know if we need to run `render`, let's call our dirty bit `needs_render`:
+Let's fix this using a *dirty flag*, a piece of state that tells us if some complex data structure is up to date.
+Since we want to know if we need to run `render`, let's call our dirty flag `needs_render`:

 ``` {.python}
 class Tab: